RoundingWellOS/marionette.toolkit/docs/async-app-start.md

     // Setup a listener for an event triggered by the completion of the async event
     // We trigger an event so that if the app is destroyed during the async request
-    // the trigger will not occur, where-as triggerMethod would still call onStart this.on('sync:data', _.partial(this.triggerMethod, 'start', options));
+    // the trigger will not occur, whereas triggerMethod would still call onStart this.on('sync:data', _.partial(this.triggerMethod, 'start', options));

     this._fetchData(options);